- This event has passed.

 April 16 @ 6:30 pm - 8:30 pm EDT

-By popular demand, the American Sephardi Federation’s Young Sephardi Scholars Series, in partnership with ASF Young Leaders, is excited to bring back Ruben Shimonov’s 3-part learning and cultural series on the Russian-speaking Jewish (RSJ) communities of the Greater Sephardic world.
-The cultures and histories of Bukharian, Georgian, and Kavkazi (Mountain) Jews are situated at the fascinating, yet lesser known, intersection of Sephardic, Mizrahi and RSJ life.
-This interactive lecture series will provide a unique opportunity to explore the multilayered and rich stories of the three communities.
+Back by popular demand, the American Sephardi Federation, in partnership with its young professionals division ASF Young Leaders, is excited to have Ruben Shimonov teach a 3-part learning series on the Greater Sephardic communities of the Former Soviet Union.
+The cultures and histories of Bukharian, Georgian, and Kavkazi (Mountain) Jews are situated at the fascinating, yet lesser known, intersection of Sephardic, Mizrahi, and Russian-speaking Jewish life.
+This interactive, multimedia lecture series will provide a unique opportunity to explore the rich and dynamic stories of the three communities.

 The dates of the series are: